- Education and Science»

 To truly understand what's going on, we need to talk about the science of the leaf (don't worry, I'll try to keep it simple).

 The Leaf's Purpose

 Leaves are very beneficial for us and many other animals.
 They help a tree provide shade, and even more importantly, oxygen exits the plant through the leaves' pores.
 However, the main purpose of the leaf is to help the tree produce its food through photosynthesis.
-As I learned in college biology, photosynthesis is an extremely complex chemical process, but I won't get into that here (maybe a future hub).
-To boil it down, it's the process a plant uses to harness energy from the sun to create sugar from carbon dioxide and water.
+Photosynthesis is an extremely complex chemical process, but to boil it down, it's the process a plant uses to harness energy from the sun to create sugar from carbon dioxide and water.

 Plastids and Plant Pigments

 You may recall from school that cells have structures called organelles, which all have specific functions.
 Plant cells have organelles called plastids, which manufacture and store compounds.
 Some types of plastid - chloroplasts and chromoplasts - contain pigments.
 Chloroplasts are where photosynthesis takes place, and it happens with the help of chlorophyll, a green pigment.
 (There are actually different types of chlorophyll, but in the interests of keeping things relatively simple, I'm throwing them all together here).
 Chromoplasts are responsible for synthesis and storage of carotene and xanthophylls, as well as other pigments.
-If you already know of some foods that are rich in carotene (such as carrots and sweet potatoes), it probably doesn't surprise you that carotene is orange/yellow in color.
+You probably already know of some foods that are rich in carotene, such as carrots and sweet potatoes, so it probably doesn't surprise you that carotene is orange/yellow in color.
 Xanthopylls are also yellow.
 Anthocyanins can be red, purple, or blue, and are found in the cell vacuoles.
 Blueberries, blackberries, and cherries are rich in anthocyanins.

 From Green to Red, Orange, Yellow, or Purple